 Not all injuries which happen during work are covered by the Act.
 The Act does not cover an injury just because it happened at work.
 For example, if an employee trips while walking down the hall, without any reason or defect in the flooring, then this is not compensable under the Act because the worker was not at any more risk than the general public would be.
 However, if an employee was walking down the hall while carrying a large box of work-related materials and tripped, then this could be sufficient to qualify for benefits.
 If you have questions about your particular situation then please speak to an experienced attorney who can advise you properly.
 Don’t attempt to handle this on your own.
 If you are being denied benefits call an experienced attorney for advice.

 There are a handful of states that allow benefits for an injury just because it occurs during work hours, regardless if the risk was personal but Illinois is not one of these states.

-Many cases involving this question surround injuries which happen in the parking lot.
-In the event a worker is injured in a parking lot that is owned by the employer, or if the employer requires employees to park in a certain area, generally an injury will be covered under the Act.
+Many cases involving this question surround injuries that happen in the parking lot.
+In the event, a worker is injured in a parking lot that is owned by the employer, or if the employer requires employees to park in a certain area, generally an injury will be covered under the Act.

 If an injured worker was working only part-time and his average weekly wage was less than the minimum, then his entire average weekly wage will be used as the TTD benefits.